 Bound Work Across A Business Team

-Businesses suffer from fragmentation, and organization architecture proves a major part of the root cause.
+Businesses suffer from fragmentation, and organizational architecture proves a major part of the root cause.
 The greater the number of pass-offs, the greater the likelihood for error.
 Negative byproducts of a fragmented operating model include:

 - Fragmented value streams (parts of work).

 - Responsible for that piece of work only.

 - Over-specialization of roles.
 This creates redundant parts: If one part fails, another has to take over.

 - Control and Coordination of work happens levels above where real work gets done.